trenskow/app/README.md

 You can only call these methods once per method per endpoint – calling it multiple times will result in only the last one getting used.

+These also ends routing.
+After a method route has been called, the routing will go strait to the renderer.

 > Returns the endpoint.

 ###### Parameters